-a.
 AmeriCorps Operating Grants: CNCS may award a Cost Reimbursement or a Fixed Amount grant to any successful applicant, but the availability of a Full-Time Fixed Amount grant is limited to certain applicants.
-See the Eligible

-Applicants section and the Mandatory Supplemental Guidance for more information.
+See the Eligible Applicants section and the Mandatory Supplemental Guidance for more information.
 CNCS will not provide both types of grants for the same project in one fiscal year.

-Grant Types Fixed Amount Available Subtypes Traditional Professional Corps Evidence- Based Planning Grant Full- time Education Award Program (EAP) Professional Corps Maximum Cost per MSY \$14,932 \$1,000 N/A \$13,430 \$800 \$1,000 Type of Slots in the National Service Trust All All N/A Full- time or Less than Full- time serving in a full- time capacity All Full-time only Budget Submission Required 1 Yes, if requesting operating funds Availability of Funds linked to enrollment and retention of awarded MSYs Yes Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
+Grant Types Cost Reimbursement Fixed Amount Available Subtypes Traditional Professional Corps Planning Grant Full- time Education Award Program (EAP) Professional Corps Maximum Cost per MSY \$14,932 \$1,000 N/A \$13,430 \$800 \$1,000 Type of Slots in the National Service Trust All All N/A Full- time or Less than Full- time serving in a full- time capacity All Full-time only Budget Submission Required No Yes, if requesting operating funds Availability of Funds linked to enrollment and retention of awarded MSYs Yes Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
 Member salaries must be paid entirely by organization where member serves and not included in budget.
 See Notice N/A Must place qualified professionals in communities with an inadequate number of such professionals.
 Member salaries must be paid entirely by organization where member serves and not included in budget.
-Financial Reporting Requirements Yes Yes; Living allowance or salary paid to members may not be counted toward the match requirements Yes No Available to new Applicants Yes No Yes a.
-Evidence Based Intervention Planning Grants: CNCS is seeking applications for planning grants that will be used to develop national service models1 that seek to integrate members in innovative ways into evidence-based interventions.
-For example, in the Economic Opportunity focus area applicants could explore how to adapt social enterprise, workforce partnership, supportive housing, or financial literacy program models.
-Alternatively, applicants could propose taking an evidence-based practice2 such as motivational interviewing and training AmeriCorps members to apply these skills in ways that could improve individual economic or health outcomes.
+Financial Reporting Requirements Yes Yes; Living allowance or salary paid to members may not be counted toward the match requirements Yes No Available to new Applicants Durfassi, 10 Yes om om -4: No المراجعة الم Yes